 - Mac or PC laptop and Wi-Fi

 - Presentations pre-loaded to the computer.
 Please upload your file to the shared Google Drive folder.
 If you could not upload your presentation or had last minute changes, please bring your presentation on a jump drive.

 Draft and Final Paper Submissions

-Final papers (to be published in the conference proceedings) will be due after the conference.
-Please visit the paper guidelines page for specifics on formatting.
-More information on sending the final paper files will be shared after the conference.
+Final papers (to be published in the conference proceedings) are due November 30, 2020.
+More information on final papers will be shared in summer 2020.